-We've been awarded funding from the National Lottery Community Fund, over several funding streams.
-The National Lottery’s Awards for All offers grants for grassroots and community activity that aims to bring people together and building strong relationships in and across communities, improve the places and spaces that matter to communities, and enable more people to fulfil their potential by working to address issues at the earliest possible stage.
-The funding we received allowed us to start Active Acorns along with SportWorks, which will re-start on 16th April 2021.
+Acorns has been awarded funding from the National Lottery Reaching Communities Grant; £120,000 over three years.
+The National Lottery’s grants for grassroots and community activity aims to bring people together and building strong relationships in and across communities, improve the places and spaces that matter to communities, and enable more people to fulfil their potential by working to address issues at the earliest possible stage.
 We are also very grateful to have received Covid Emergency Funding, which has helped us to keep going during the pandemic.

 We are extremely grateful to have been awarded grants by three of the Northumbria PCC Funds: Supporting Victims Fund, Covid Emergency Fund, & Children Affected by Domestic Abuse Fund.
 We know from our work that early intervention and support can make a huge difference to adults, children and young people who have gone through experiences of domestic abuse, giving them the best possible chance of recovery.
 It is imperative that families are able to reach out, and when they do, that our services are there for them, not just in the short term, but over the coming months and years, and these grants will ensure that we are able to continue our work.